 Students are required to complete three (3) credits of Practicum (COUN 596), which must include 100 hours of client service work at an off-campus field site.
 Of those 100 hours, 40 must be direct (face-to-face client interaction) and 60 must be indirect (supportive activities, e.g. record keeping and administrative duties).
-Students are then required to complete six (6) credits of Internship over a minimum of two semesters (COUN 597 and 598), composed of 240 direct and 360 indirect hours, for a total of 600 hours.
-Counseling activities on field placement must include both individual and group formats.
+Students are then required to complete six (6) credits of Internship over a minimum of two semesters (COUN 597: Internship I and 598: Internship II), composed of 240 direct and 360 indirect hours, for a total of 600 hours.
+Students often accrue slightly more than 50% of their Internship hours in the second semester and may pass on to Internship II with a minimum of 240 hours (96 direct, 144 indirect) completed.
+Counseling activities on field work must include both individual and group formats.
 Appropriate field sites for Clinical Mental Health Counseling (CMHC) students include community mental health agencies, hospitals, group practices, and therapeutic schools.
-Appropriate field sites for School Counseling students include public, private, nontraditional, and therapeutic or alternative schools; School Counseling students must gain experience across K-12 levels during their field placement, with at least one semester in elementary and at least one semester in middle or high school placements.
-Students will receive extensive support from program faculty in identifying and securing a site, however, sites are not guaranteed.
+Appropriate field sites for School Counseling students include public, private, nontraditional, and therapeutic or alternative schools; School Counseling students must gain experience across K-12 levels during their field work, with at least one semester in elementary and at least one semester in middle or high school work.
+Students will receive extensive support from program faculty in identifying and securing a site, however, students are not simply "placed" and sites are not guaranteed.
 Students must independently complete all requirements for identifying, interviewing, and securing a site, and acceptance decisions are made at the discretion of the site/district.
-School Counseling students must coordinate with the Practicum & Internship Coordinator to ensure they are meeting all deadlines and following procedures specific to their desired school district.
-See the "Description of Degree Specialties" for information related to the possibility of using school counseling field placements towards the hours requirements for licensure.
+School Counseling students must coordinate with the School Counseling Coordinator to ensure they are meeting all deadlines and following procedures specific to their desired school district.
+See the "Description of Degree Specialties" for information related to the possibility of using school counseling field sites towards the hours requirements for licensure.